 The oldest of the three UNESCO World Heritage-listed Durbar Squares, Patan Durbar Square is situated in the center of Patan, also known as Lalitpur.

-As one of the oldest known Buddhist cities, the Royal Palace is best known for its artistic prowess
+As one of the oldest known Buddhist cities, the Royal Palace is best known for its artistic prowess.The numerous temples and idols within the square’s three main courtyards (or “Chowks”) are masterpieces of Newari art and architecture.

 Spend an afternoon wandering through these royal grounds and visit the street markets around Durbar Square.

-With almost half the local population working as craftsmen, it’s a paradise of Nepalese handicrafts and a great way to funnel tourism dollars directly to those who need it most.
+With almost half the local population working as craftsmen, it’s a paradise of Nepalese handicrafts and a great way to funnel tourism dollars directly to the local people.

 Thanks to its wonderful cultural and geographic diversity, Nepalese cuisine is a hodgepodge of lip-smacking, fiery dishes that are rich in spices and bursting with flavor.